kumahq/kuma-website/app/_src/policies/meshcircuitbreaker.md

 {% endtip %}

 The conditions that determine when a circuit breaker is closed or open are being configured on connection limits or outlier detection basis.
-For outlier detection to open circuit breaker you can configure what we call "detectors".
+For outlier detection to open circuit breaker you can configure what we call _detectors_.
 This policy provides 5 different types of detectors, and they are triggered on some deviations in the upstream service behavior.
 All detectors could coexist on the same outbound interface.

 Once one of the detectors has been triggered the corresponding data plane proxy is ejected from the set of the load balancer for a period equal to [baseEjectionTime](#outlier-detection).
-Every further ejection of the same data plane proxy will further extend the [baseEjectionTime](#outlier-detection) multiplied by the number of ejections: for example the 4th ejection will be lasting for a period of time of `4 * baseEjectionTime`.
+Every further ejection of the same data plane proxy will further extend the [baseEjectionTime](#outlier-detection) multiplied by the number of ejections: for example the fourth ejection will be lasting for a period of time of `4 * baseEjectionTime`.

 This policy provides **passive** checks.
 If you want to configure **active** checks, please utilize the [MeshHealthCheck](/docs/{{ page.version }}/policies/meshhealthcheck)